The End of Snow

 She paused.
 What the hell did that mean?

 Maybe noticing her hesitation, perhaps even her confusion, he took a step forward.
 She could swear she heard him chuckle.
 No longer hesitating, her instincts kicked in; she pulled the trigger.
 Once, twice, in quick succession.
 She was aiming for his heart and she was right on target.
-His body crumpled to the ground, the cup of coffee spewing cream-coloured liquid across the pavement.
+His body crumpled to the ground, the cup of coffee spilling cream-coloured liquid across the pavement.
 Says a lot about a person, how they take their coffee.
 She was surprised and a little disappointed to see he didn’t take his black.

 Rae approached, holstering her Sig, knowing he wasn’t going to get up from this.
 Two fingers on his carotid confirmed he was near death, his pulse faint.
 His mouth moved in small motions.
 Rae lowered her ear.
 “Nicely done,” he whispered.
-Last thing she noticed before he died was the subtle rise of his lips in what looked to her like a smile.
+Last thing he did before dying was to raise his lips in what looked to her like a smile.
 She pulled her phone out of her back pocket and called up his file.
 The photo of him, and below that, his code name: Snow.
 Another job successfully completed.

 She deleted the file and looked around her.
 They were undetected in the alley.
 Rae pressed a speed-dial number on her phone and spoke, “The bloom is off the rose,” then she pinned her location.
-Dusting herself off, she covered her head with her hoodie, and exited the alleyway.
+Dusting herself off, she pulled her hoodie over her head, and exited the alleyway.

 Join our community of thoughtful readers.